Nocturnes and Mandoline

 This is one of those pieces where the music’s not so hard, but the words are the problem.

 That’s a joke.
 Nocturnes is famous for its wordless women’s chorus in the third and final movement.
 The composition was completed at the end of an incredible decade of creation that included the songs of Cinq poèmes de Baudelaire (1890), the keyboard works Deux arabesques and the wonderful Suite bergamasque that includes the famous Clair de lune (both around 1890), his first set of Fêtes galantes songs (1891), the terrific String Quartet (1893), the epochal Prélude à l’après-midi d’un faune (1894), the Prose lyriques songs (1895), the first version of Pelléas et Melisande (1895), the Chansons de Bilitis (1898), and work on both the gorgeous Pour le piano and his only real stand-alone choral composition, the Trois chansons de Charles d’Orléans.
-Debussy said that writing Nocturnes was more trouble that writing his (five-act) opera.
+Debussy said that writing Nocturnes was more trouble than writing his (five-act) opera.

 The Nocturnes began in 1894 as a work for solo violin and orchestra, intended for the great Belgian violinist Eugène Ysaÿe (1858–1931); his ensemble had premiered Debussy’s String Quartet.
 Debussy’s initial version assigned the first nocturne’s accompaniment to strings alone, the second’s to flutes, four horns, three trumpets, and two harps, and the third’s to a combination of the two groups.
 Ysaÿe declined to perform the work, however, and all material for that version is now lost.